RedGuff/MakeHNewFunction/README.md

 # MakeHNewFunction
-Make automatically header ad files for new functions for C and C++.
+Make automatically header and files for new functions for C and C++.